-What support should I receive from a nursery or pre-school, for a child with a vision impairment?
+What support should I receive from a nursery or pre-school for a child with vision impairment?

-When a child with vision impairment starts at nursery, it may be the first time that they have spent regular time away from their parents or home.
+When a child with vision impairment starts at nursery, it may be the first time they’ve spent regular time away from their parents or home.
 It can be very exciting for them making new friends, taking part in new activities and learning new skills.
-So it is important to consider what support can be put in place to make sure the transition to their new environment is a success.
+Consider what support can be put in place to make sure the transition to their new environment is a success.

-You should have support from your local authority's Vision Impairment Service.
-A Qualified Teacher of Vision Impairment (QTVI) along with a Habilitation Specialist will be able to advise you and your child's nursery about how your child can navigate safely.
-They can offer information on what to consider in terms of hazards that may be present in the room and how to adapt lighting etc.
+Support from your local authority or education authority's Vision Impairment Service may be provided by a Qualified Teacher of Vision Impairment (QTVI) along with a Habilitation Specialist (RQHS).
+These specialists may be able to advise you and your child's nursery about how your child can engage with the nursery’s activities and environments safely and equitably.
+They can offer information on what to consider in terms of hazards that may be present in the room and adaptations or reasonable adjustments that could be made.

-They should also be able to advise you about accessible learning, toys and play activities.
-The VI team may put in place some training for the staff at your child's nursery and suggest resources that you can use or work directly with the child.
-Such as how to use colour contrast, tactile symbols, large print or braille for labels and signs to make early learning is exciting and accessible.
+QTVIs should also be able to advise you about accessible learning, toys and play activities.
+The VI team may put in place some training for the staff at the nursery and suggest resources that you and the nursery can use.
+Examples of common adaptations are:

 The Curriculum Framework for Children and Young People with Vision Impairment (CFVI) identifies 11 key areas of learning that can enable your child to access education more easily.
 It’s also a great reference for you to find out what best practice looks like and what you can expect the VI team to put in place for your child.
 The RNIB have also developed a parents guide to the CFVI.